 Your counsellor may access consultation from trained professionals in the community and may engage in group supervision.
 The names of external supervisors and participants are available upon request.
-When participating in off-site supervision, your counsellor will not share your name or indentifying information in order to protect your confidentiality.
+When participating in supervision, your counsellor will not share your name or indentifying information in order to protect your confidentiality.

 Release of Information Forms

 Should you or your counsellor wish to discuss your situation with another individual or agency, you will need to complete a release of information form stating who they are allowed to speak with and the type of information they can release.
-Please know that other units and health centres may not be bound by the same confidentiality rules as Jacqueline Thibodeau Counselling.
+Please know that other units and health centers may not be bound by the same confidentiality rules as Jacqueline Thibodeau Counselling.
 If your counsellor is writing a letter on your behalf, you will have an opportunity to review the letter and may request a copy for your own records.
 Often you will be expected to take the letter to the other party yourself, as opposed to faxing or mailing options.